p1nkun1c0rns/awesomeness/README.md

 - [snowdrift](https://github.com/steinbrueckri/snowdrift) - Firewall Rule Testing
 - [Termshark](https://github.com/gcla/termshark) - A terminal user-interface for tshark, inspired by Wireshark
 - [NetBox](https://github.com/netbox-community/netbox) - NetBox is an infrastructure resource modeling (IRM) tool designed to empower network automation
+- [traefik](https://traefik.io/) - The simplest, most comprehensive cloud-native Ingress, but can also used on VMs if you need

 ## Talks